OliverW10/IPT-portfolio/README.md

 or

-`npm run deploy` to create the build files and deploy them to github pages
+`npm run deploy` to create the build files and deploy them to github pages (gh-pages branch on github)